usersuman/usersuman/README.md

 - 💬 Ask me about ...
 ANYTHING
 - 📫 How to reach me: ...
 NO WAY
 - 😄 Pronouns: ...
 GOOD
-- ⚡ Fun fact: ... fun fact is that, I AM DOOING THIS
+- ⚡ Fun fact: ... fun fact is that, I AM DOING THIS